Best price from 30 shops

 Fit.
 The Tenaya Oasi’s toe box are angled into a curved shape.
 This design allows the user’s heel to sit lower, making it more comfortable.
 The Tarifa’s fit, as mentioned above, is snug with its low-volume heel design and 2-layer Lycra tongue.

 Upper.
-Just like the Tenaya Tarifa, the Oasi uses a vegan-friendly microfiber upper that offers zero-stretch.
+Just like the Tenaya Tarifa, the Oasi comes with a vegan-friendly microfiber upper.
 It is lined with TXT-treated cotton to create a comfortable in-shoe environment.
 The Tenaya Oasi also retains its sibling’s Lycra tongue.
-While the Tarifa has several holes on its side, this rock shoe has them on the top of the toe box and on its inner side.
+The Tarifa, on the other hand, has several holes on its sides.

 Closure System.
 The Oasi’s Draxtor closure system employs a pair of Velcro straps, buckles, and hook and loop fasteners for fit management.
 For the Tenaya Tarifa’s closure type, ease of use is made possible thanks to its speed lacing system.